If the last one didn’t immediately pop into your mind, you aren’t alone.

-You’ll follow all the steps above but have the opportunity to add a higher quality potting mix as the base soil.
+You’ll follow all the steps above but use a quality potting mix as the base soil.

 How to Care for Cranberries

-Like any other plant, cranberries need care as well.
 Follow these basic steps for providing proper care, and your berries should do well.
-Here’s what you should do to care for your cranberries:

 After the plants are settled, you can reduce watering to every two to three days.
 The goal is to keep the soil damp, not drenched.